 Our partners abroad select the most passionate and hardest-working individuals to be a part of our program.
 These promising students have excelled in their studies and look forward to becoming excellent role models for their communities.

-The successful applicants receive $1,000 (CAD) per year, for three years of post-secondary education.
+The successful applicants receive $1,000 (Canadian) per year, for three years of post-secondary education.
 This allows them to pursue their education and reach their full potential.

 Success to Date